suibari/herokusleep/README.md

 [Error Pages | Heroku](https://devcenter.heroku.com/articles/error-pages)

-If you want to use DEMO page as it is,
+If you need no change for this DEMO,
 just run the following command:

     heroku config:set \